rapideditor/imagery-index/README.md

 ### Details

 The goal of **imagery-index** is to collect public imagery sources useful for making maps.
-We use imagery-index in the [iD editor](https://github.com/openstreetmap/iD).

 This project evolved from a previous project called [editor-layer-index](https://github.com/osmlab/editor-layer-index).
 Thank you, editor-layer-index!